sentioxyz/docs/docs/Collect Data/web-ide.md

 ---
 ## Introduction

-The **Sentio Code Workspace** is an online coding environment developed with the **Coder** platform, designed to facilitate the efficient development of **Sentio Processors**.
+**Sentio Web IDE** is an online coding environment designed to facilitate the efficient development of **Sentio Processors**.
 Accessible directly through the Sentio App, the workspace provides developers with a streamlined environment to create and manage processor source code.

 ### Access Path